What is a "Claim"?

 - •Agrees and Disagrees

 Supporting evidence makes scores go up; counter evidence makes scores go down.
 The algorithm uses "Bayesian Thinking", and it's a work-in-progress.
 Currently it only “looks” one level down.
 In the future, it will be possible to defend a claim by attacking its counter points!
-The stats display will get better too.
-And yes, we've got plans for trolls.

 What is Relevance and how’s it different from Agree/Disagree?